 When we talk about Tuscany

 can we do not think of its worldwide famous red wine called Chianti Wine

 besides of the beauties starting from arts, history, and architecture?
 Its intense flavor, which enhances the goodness of traditional Tuscan recipes at best, is usually linked to the beauty of Chianti Region and the surrounding area: gentle hills, rows of cypresses, hectares of vineyards or many farmhouses where people can taste wine and relax in a special environment.

 Where it is produced

 The region of Chianti Hills

 is the main production area of this wine.
 This is one of the most popular and beloved areas in Tuscany and Italy, because of this unique wine and the amazing landscapes, so that foreign visitors have started buying houses or spending their holidays there, giving birth to the so-called Chiantishire.

 "Colline del Chianti" , Chianti Hills is a hilly region located in the provinces of Florence

 including 8 municipalities, very famous for the production of Chianti Classico: Greve in Chianti, Barberino Val d'Elsa, Tavernelle Val di Pesa, San Casciano in Val di Pesa, Castellina in Chianti, Radda in Chianti, Gaiole in Chianti and Castelnuovo Berardenga.

-Nevertheless, Chianti wine can be produced in other areas in provinces of Arezzo, Pisa, Pistoia and Prato as well.
-With the new laws, the Chianti denomination is usually accompanied with the name of one of the production areas: Colli Aretini, Colli Senesi, Colli Fiorentini, Colline Pisane, Montalbano, Rufina, Montespertoli.
+Nevertheless, Chianti wine can be produced in other areas in the provinces of Arezzo, Pisa, Pistoia, and Prato as well.
+With the new laws, the Chianti denomination is usually accompanied by the name of one of the production areas: Colli Aretini, Colli Senesi, Colli Fiorentini, Colline Pisane, Montalbano, Rufina, Montespertoli.